OneFreedomOS-dev/OneFreedomOS/README.md

 # OneFreedomOS
-A free operating system with a C-based kernel and Python UI
+A free operating system with a C-based kernel and assembly

 > I'm 12 years old.
-> I write in C and Python.
+> I write in C and assembly.
 > This is NOT a joke.

 ---